Architecture and Technical Details

 Project Structure

-The project follows a domain-based modular architecture designed for maintainability, extensibility, and clear separation of concerns:
+The project follows a domain-based modular architecture designed for maintainability, extensibility, and clear separation of concerns.
+As of v0.0.74, Terminal Jarvis includes 14 domain modules:

 src/